Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Evaluation

 \subsection{Experimental Setup}

-We evaluate Oze with BoMB that reproduces our targeting application workloads first and then report the performance of Oze on two standard benchmarks: TPC-C~\cite{tpcc} and YCSB~\cite{Cooper10}.
-All experiments are performed using CCBench~\cite{Tanabe20}, a benchmark platform for various concurrency control protocols.
-We compare Oze with Silo~\cite{Tu13}, MOCC~\cite{Wang16}, TicToc~\cite{Yu16}, ERMIA~\cite{Wang17}, Cicada~\cite{Lim17} and D2PL.
-D2PL is a 2PL-based protocol that mimics deterministic behavior such as in Calvin\cite{Thomson12} and is only used for the static BoMB evaluation.
-D2PL first sorts all the accessing keys and then locks them in that order.
+All experiments were performed using CCBench~\cite{Tanabe20}, a benchmark platform for various concurrency control protocols.
+We implemented two variations of Oze in CCBench: one used the proposed decentralized MVSG, and the other one used a single Centralized MVSG (Oze-CM).
+We compared Oze with three OCC protocols: Silo~\cite{Tu13}, MOCC~\cite{Wang16}, TicToc~\cite{Yu16} and two MVCC protocols: ERMIA~\cite{Kim16} as SSN and Cicada~\cite{Lim17}.
+We also used two pessimistic approaches: 2PL-No-Wait~\cite{Bernstein81} and D2PL.
+D2PL is a 2PL-based protocol that mimics deterministic behavior such as in Calvin~\cite{Thomson12}.
+D2PL first sorts all the accessing keys and then locks them in that order to avoid deadlocks.
+Each protocol had the same interfaces, such as begin, commit, read (point queries), scan (range queries), etc, and we implemented various transactions in workload programs using those interfaces.
+All protocols incorporated the adaptive backoff mechanism~\cite{Lim17,Tanabe20} to reduce contention.

-We use the original implementation of CCBench but modify it to support each workload efficiently; for instance, we unify the read-write interface and the abstract record format.
-We also implement Oze and D2PL in C++ as a new protocol on CCBench.

-The evaluation environment consists of a single server with four Intel\textregistered Xeon\textregistered Platinum 8176 CPUs with 2.10 GHz processors and forty-eight DDR4-2666 32 GB DIMMs (total 1.5 TB).
-Each CPU has 28 physical cores and supports hyper-threading.
+The evaluation environment consisted of a single server with two Intel\textregistered Xeon\textregistered Gold 6138 CPUs with 2.00 GHz and twenty-four DDR4-2666 32 GB DIMMs (total 768 GB).
+Each CPU had 20 cores.

-Similar to previous work~\cite{Guo21}, we evaluate all protocols in two modes: \textit{one-shot} and \textit{interactive}.
-The \textit{one-shot} mode simulates situations in which all the necessary parameters are given at the beginning of a transaction and there is no interaction between the client and the database server.
-The \textit{interactive} mode simulates situations in which the client executes transaction logic and sends requests to the database server.
-We emulate the interactive mode by inserting a 1-ms delay immediately after each request in the transaction logic of each workload.